DrivEV Smart Charging Rewards

 Your participation in these types of programs helps utilities in a number of ways.

-• Helps us plan for the massive influx of EVs onto the grid over the next decade by automating smart charging.
+• Helps us plan for the influx of EVs onto the grid over the next decade by automating smart charging.

 • Costs could also potentially be lowered by better utilizing existing equipment during idle periods rather than having to pay for costly distribution system upgrades.